HidoraSwiss/documentation/en/Automation/DeploymentScript.md

 Thanks to this script, it is possibe to manage more finely deployments on Hidora (or other Jelastic hoster).

-Disposed with the code source of your project, in a Git repository, it can be executed in an automate pipeline to make *Continuous Deployement*.
+Disposed with the code source of your project in a Git repository, it can be executed in an automated pipeline to make *Continuous Deployement*.

 ## Script